opensearch-project/ml-commons/docs/remote_inference_blueprints/amazon_comprehend_connector_blueprint.md

 }
 ```

-### 6. Create ingest pipeline with ml_inference processor:
+### Step 6: Create an ingest pipeline with an `ml_inference` processor

-ml_inference passes source field to a model, extracts model output and insert into target field.
-Read more details on https://opensearch.org/docs/latest/ingest-pipelines/processors/ml-inference/
+The [ML inference processor](https://opensearch.org/docs/latest/ingest-pipelines/processors/ml-inference/) passes a source field to a model, extracts the model output, and inserts it into a target field.

 This example processor works as follows:
-1. Extract values from `message` field and pass values to `Text` parameter.
+1. Extracts values from the `message` field and passes the values to the `Text` parameter.
-1. Invoke Amazon Comprehend DetectEntities API with `Text` parameter and `LanguageCode` parameter.
-LanguageCode is specified in model_config section.
+1. Invokes the Amazon Comprehend DetectEntities API providing the `Text` parameter and the `LanguageCode` parameter.
+The `LanguageCode` is specified in the `model_config` section.
-1. Extract values from DetectEntities result.
+1. Extracts values from the Detect Entities API response.
-1. Insert extracted values into `detected_entities`.
+1. Insert extracted values into the `detected_entities` field.

 ```json
 PUT /_ingest/pipeline/detect_entities_pipeline